Skip to content

 Hint

 Ensure you place the steps in the correct order.
-After running the automation you should see all the setps executed as well a link to the newly created repository.
+After running the automation you should see all the steps executed as well a link to the newly created repository.

 Cat scanner repo with image